 Yes

-Certificates are set inside the quay pod but route must be created manually
+Certificates are set inside of the quay pod, but the route must be created manually

 Creating the config bundle secret with the SSL/TLS cert and key pair